nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 ### CMC Custom User Analytics
 The analytics operates as a "silent reducer".
 It watches every action dispatched to the store and buffers each action that it is defined to include.
-Every time 10 actions are buffered or 5 seconds have passed, the currenly buffered actions are sent as a JSON string to the defined endpoint as a POST request.
+Every time 10 actions are buffered or 5 seconds have passed, the currently buffered actions are sent as a JSON string to the defined endpoint as a POST request.

 ### Google Analytics
 In addition to the custom analytics solution mentioned previously, CMC includes a React-based Google Analytics component that can be enabled/disabled and configured from appConfig.js.
 The default behavior is to register the app using a root pageview of '/' but adding more specific pageviews is as easy as calling `ReactGA.pageview('ROUTE')` when desired.
 For more on the React Google Analytics module please refer to the [React-GA repository](https://github.com/react-ga/react-ga)